 Stacy Turner of Turner Advanced Financial recommends: "One way to restrain yourself would be to only spend income, not principal."

 Brian Kuhn agrees.
 He warns not to "spend more than the income that money produces.
 If you immediately start dipping into principal that money is destined to be spent down.
-Capital, meaning money, is designed to produce more money through interest, compounding, and dividends.
-If you live off that you have a better chance."
+Capital, meaning money, is designed to produce more money through interest, compounding, and dividends."

 6. You're Going to Get Asked for Money, So Protect Yourself in Advance

-When the news hits that you're a lottery winner, you're going to start hearing from long-lost relatives, acquaintances you haven't heard from in years, even complete strangers, and they're all going to want (you guessed it) a piece of your lottery pie.
+When the news hits that you're a lottery winner, you're going to start hearing from long-lost relatives, acquaintances you lost touch with years ago, even complete strangers, and they're all going to want (you guessed it) some of your lottery winnings.

 Some people feel that because you won the money, you don't really "deserve" it, or will have an "easy come, easy go" mentality and be happy to give it away.